Aisha Tandiwe Bell

 Aisha Tandiwe Bell is an American visual artist known for her work that creates myth and ritual through mixed media including sculpture performance, video, sound, drawing, and installation that addresses themes of fragmentation, shape-shifting, code-switching, hyphenated identities and multiple consciousness, marginalization, and lack of agency people in the African Diaspora struggle with.
-Through her mixed media, Aisha Tandiwe Bell's art focuses on and looks at the societal constraints of sex, race, and class.
+Through her mixed media, Bell's art focuses on and looks at the societal constraints of sex, race, and class.
 She uses each piece of her art to look at the norms that society has created around sex, race, and class and the limitations that people have placed upon themselves when it comes to these ideas.
 As a Jamaican-American woman in the United States, Bell uses her art to represent the displacement that she feels and the alter egos that black women have to uphold publicly and privately.
 The sculptures that Bell creates are intentionally cracked, fragmented, and imperfect to reflect her fractured identity.

 Biography

 Bell was born and resides in New York City.
 She is a recipient of the 2017 DVCAI International Cultural Exchange to Guadeloupe.
-Bell has completed a number of residencies/ fellowships including Skowhegan, Rush Corridor Gallery, Abron's Art Center, LMCC’s Swing Space, The Laundromat Project, BRIC, Hunter College Ceramic Residency in 2013 and as the Artist In Residence in 2010 at Abron's Art Center Henry Street Settlement in New York, NY.
+Bell has completed a number of residencies/ fellowships, including Skowhegan, Rush Corridor Gallery, Abron's Art Center, LMCC's Swing Space, The Laundromat Project, BRIC, Hunter College Ceramic Residency in 2013 and as the Artist-In-Residence in 2010 at Abron's Art Center Henry Street Settlement in New York, NY.